-Bass Lesson 15: Timing
+Bass Lesson 15 Timing

-Timing: playing before, on and after the beat
+Playing before, on and after the beat

 If you think that this is all utter nonsense, please listen to some bassists who prefer to play in front of the beat, like Ron Carter and Charles Mingus.
 Or listen to a Salsa CD.
-Salsa bassists almost always play on the beat.
-I think Mingus invented the first approach, but I’m not sure about this.
+Salsa bassists often play on the beat.

 When you play in front of the beat, you play your notes slightly before the drummer does.
 It only works if you do this in a very relaxed way and when you play with a drummer who does not get overly excited by your approach.
-Some drummers get so excited that they start to play more quickly all the time.
-Playing a bit more quickly in the course of a song is not so bad, but playing a lot faster then in the beginning is not good at all.
-Playing in front of the beat is a good approach in jazz and its nice when playing old rock and roll.
+Some drummers get so excited that they start to play more quickly with every note you play.
+Of course, playing a bit more quickly in the course of a song is not so bad – it can make a song sound extra exciting – but playing a lot faster then in the beginning is not good at all.
+That makes the music sound nervous and hurried.
+Playing in front of the beat is a great approach in jazz.
+It also sounds good when playing old rock and roll.

 I think it’s good to explore these three approaches and to master them eventually.
 If you want to pump up the rhythm, you can then play slightly before the beat.
 If you want to make the music slightly less wild, you can time just a little bit behind the beat.
 Wouldn’t that be great?